- About Prayer

 Sign of the Cross

 The sign of the cross is a physical action where we trace a cross on our body.
-The gesture is either performed with fingers or the whole hand, moving from top to bottom, then left to right, or right to left.
+The gesture is performed with either hand, moving from top to bottom, then left to right, or right to left.
 We do this to remember our Baptism, to remember the sacrifice of Jesus, and to profess our belief in one God in three divine persons.

 Around the year 150 when Christians were baptized, a cross was traced on their forehead.
-This action fullfills the prophesy of Ezekiel in the Old Testament and the writings of Paul and John in the New Testament.
-By the 7th century, Christians began to make the larger cross on their bodies as we do today.
+This action fulfills the prophesy of Ezekiel in the Old Testament and the writings of Saints Paul and John in the New Testament.
+By the seventh century, Christians began to make the larger cross on their bodies as we do today.

 It is common practice to make the sign of the cross before and after prayers.
 It is also recommended that we make the sign of the cross anytime we are in need of help or protection.